EmeryG/Minecraft-Minigame-Network-and-API/README.md

 }
 ```
 <p>Basically, when these events trigger, you do stuff in your minigame.
-So when it goes toLobby(), add listeners to Lobby accordingly and add selections and such.
-Or when it goes toMinigame() you have to add your threads and listeners to the minigame and do your minigame init.
-Or toEnd, you award the winners and clean up any mess that you made via maps.</p>
+So when it goes ooLobby(), add listeners to Lobby accordingly and add selections and such.
+Or when it goes ooMinigame() you have to add your threads and listeners to the minigame and do your minigame init.
+Or onEnd, you award the winners and clean up any mess that you made via maps.</p>

 <p>Add a state listener (always register this in your onEnable()) like so:</p>
 ```java